Dhananjay-shrivastav/CxxPrimerPlus/README.md

 		q. quit
 	Note that ¡°display by preference¡± does not mean display the preference member; it means display the member corresponding to the preference number.
-For instance, if preference is 1, choice d would display the programmer¡¯s job title.
+For instance, if preference is 1, choice d would display the programmer's job title.
 A sample run may look something like the following:
 		Benevolent Order of Programmers Report
 		a. display by name b. display by title